 In a typical year, 1,000 to 1,100 tons of mostly alfalfa hay are harvested at the McEwen Ranch from approximately 400 acres (300± acres under wheel line with the balance flood irrigated by ditch and gated pipe).
 There are multiple water right certificates from various sources, including South Fork Malheur River, Visher Creek, Cobb Creek, Granite Creek, Hickey Creek, and Swamp Creek.
 The balance of the ranch’s hay requirements come from the JMK Ranch, where 1,125± acres are irrigated by nine center pivots utilizing water from eight irrigation wells.

 The McEwen is divided into approximately 15 large pastures that combine both deeded and federal lands.
 Cattle utilize and rotate through these pastures from spring through fall.
 Once cattle come off the federal lands at the end of October, interim fall grazing is available on deeded pastures and aftermath hay fields.
 Under current management, calves wean in bunches from October through December and are hauled to a feedlot in Brogan, Oregon where they are “warmed up” to shipping weight.
-Weaning weights in 2015 were in the mid-500s for steers and low 500s for heifers.
-It should be noted that the ranch reduced its 2015 cattle numbers due to impacts from the Buzzard Complex wildfire in fall 2014 and is currently running 1,225± cows plus bulls.
+Weaning weights are in the mid-500s for steers and low 500s for heifers.
+The ranch is currently running 1,300± cows plus bulls.

 “When it was time to invest in a ranch for our family, we knew we needed to work with Hall and Hall.
 The expertise is unsurpassed.”